Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: GleSAM++: Generative Latent Space Enhancement for image Segmentation

 Another technical issue arises from the channel mismatch of the head and tail layers between the pre-trained U-Net and the segmentation features.
 The LDM’s U-Net is designed to process inputs and outputs of dimension $h \times w \times 4$, reflecting the 4-channel latent representation produced by its VAE encoder.
 In contrast, SAM’s latent space has substantially higher dimensionality, namely $h \times w \times 256$.
 Directly feeding these representations into the U-Net is therefore infeasible.

-We explore various methods to solve this problem (as shown in Sec. \ref{sec: ablation-cre}), including fine-tuning new head and tail layers or introducing auxiliary encoder–decoder modules to project segmentation features into a 4-dimensional space.
-However, these approaches proved ineffective in practice, likely due to the difficulty of aligning newly initialized layers with the pre-trained U-Net parameters while maintaining the model’s generalization capacity.
-To overcome this, we propose a Channel Replication and Expansion (CRE) strategy.
+{ A straightforward solution is to learn new projection layers or newly initialized head/tail layers to bridge this mismatch.
+However, such strategies are suboptimal not only empirically (as shown in Sec. \ref{sec: ablation-cre}) but also from the perspective of compatibility with the pretrained diffusion model.
+The head and tail layers of the U-Net are jointly optimized with the internal denoising backbone during large-scale pretraining, and therefore form a coupled parameterization with the whole generative model.
+If these layers are replaced by newly initialized mappings, the transformed SAM features may exhibit activation statistics that deviate substantially from those expected by the pretrained U-Net, making the pretrained generative prior harder to transfer effectively and weakening the generalization ability of the backbone.} To overcome this, we propose a Channel Replication and Expansion (CRE) strategy.
 Concretely, we replicate and concatenate the pre-trained head and tail weights of the U-Net, thereby expanding the input and output channels from 4 to 256 without altering the original parameter distribution.
 During training, the replicated head and tail layers are kept frozen to preserve their pre-trained generalization, while learnable LoRA \cite{lora} layers are added to adapt to segmentation features.
 This design not only ensures compatibility with SAM’s latent space but also minimizes the number of learnable parameters, enabling efficient fine-tuning without sacrificing the robustness of the pre-trained generative backbone.